BouhyatAmine/JavaTP2-5/README.md

 # Overall Comments:
 We weren't able to implement a chat bot due to a lack of time and skills; however the overall objective of the app is indeed accomplished and the Client-Server communication is well established in the interface.

-In TCPClient_1, the code represents a basic interactive TCP client that sends user input to a server and continuously receives and prints messages from the server in a separate thread.
+In **TCPClient_1**, the code represents a basic interactive TCP client that sends user input to a server and continuously receives and prints messages from the server in a separate thread.

-In TCPClient,
+In **TCPClient**, the code provides a basic foundation for a GUI-based TCP chat client in Java using Swing.
+Users can input messages, send them to the server, and view the received messages in the chat area.
+The communication with the server runs in a separate thread to avoid blocking the GUI.